Ong Ye Kung: Political career

 On 23 April 2021, Ong was appointed co-chair of the multi-ministerial committee formed on 22 January 2020 to manage the COVID-19 pandemic in Singapore.
 Following a Cabinet reshuffle on 15 May 2021, Ong relinquished his portfolio as Minister for Transport and succeeded Gan Kim Yong as Minister for Health.

 Ong was considered by many to be one of the most likely candidates to succeed Heng Swee Keat as leader of the fourth-generation (4G) team, however it was ultimately revealed that Finance Minister Lawrence Wong had the most support compared to the other candidates.

-Ong has spoke out on the events of Anti-Indian sentiment at Singapore.
+On 23 April 2025, Ong stood for re-election in Sembawang GRC, and was successfully nominated.
+He led the PAP team, which also consisted of incumbent MPs Mariam Jaafar and Vikram Nair, and new faces Gabriel Lam and Ng Shi Xuan.
+His team won in a three-cornered fight with the National Solidarity Party (NSP) and Singapore Democratic Party (SDP).

+On 6 May 2025, 3 days after the general election, Ong, alongside fellow ministers Chee Hong Tat and Ng Chee Meng (who later requested to be excluded from the Cabinet), was caught in a publicised scandal of the three dining with convicted money launderer Su Haijin.